superphunthyme/n-puzzle/README.md

 ## Notes
 - A\*, by nature, uses a lot of memory, so is unsuitable for many boards of size 4x4 and above
 - Due to this IDA\* is much more reliable for larger boards, albeit slower
-- Better heuristics exist, I am on implementing them
+- Better heuristics exist, I am planning on implementing them

 ## To be done
 - Coding style consistency